khorramk/reactphp-mats-laravel-socket/README.md

 ## Setup

-1. on folder
+1. On folder
+2. Setup env so certificate path for ssl pem file is added
+3. In terminal or docker make sure to run below command and configure your server to have reverse proxy
-2. php artisan wss:server -host -port
+4. php artisan wss:server -host -port